-Legacy Early College is participating in the Community Eligibility Provision for the 2016-2017 school year.
+All scholars enrolled at Legacy may participate in the breakfast and lunch program at no charge to them.
+Families will not have to fill out meal applications.Legacy Early College is participating in the Community Eligibility Provision CEP for the 2019-2020 school year.
 Section 104(a) of the Healthy, Hunger Free Kids Act of 2010 amended section 11(a)(1) of the Richard B. Russell National School Lunch Act (42 U.S.C.
 1759a(a)(1))(the law) to provide an alternative to household applications for free and reduced-price meals in local educational agencies (LEAs) and schools with increased levels of low-income students.
 This alternative is referred to as the Community Eligibility Provision.
 View the 2019-2020 CEP Press Release